Studying in Nuremberg

 Moni came to Friedrich-Alexander-Universität Erlangen-Nürnberg directly after finishing school.
 ‘My path through education was quite typical – from primary school to high school and then straight to university.
 Although its very typical it suited me.’
 At 21, Moni has already gained a lot of experience.
 Like many students in the Nuremberg area, she works alongside her studies and is a working student at Siemens.
 In her free time she volunteers for a student initiative, Ring Christlich Demokratischer Studenten (RCDS), where she acts as a mentor for students who are new in Nuremberg, gives advice, and organizes parties and events.
 At the end of next semester she will have gained another new experience, as she will be spending the coming winter semester in Budapest in Hungary.

 While many students hope to spend a semester abroad in Barcelona or the USA, Moni knew she wanted to go to the Corvinus University of Budapest.
 ‘I had already made friends in Budapest through an exchange program at my church and they helped me organize things for my stay.
 As a free mover, these contacts are essential.’
 Moni is classified as a free mover as she is not taking part in the Erasmus program like most students, which means she has to organize everything herself.
-Students at the School of Business and Economics who had already been abroad were there to support her.
+Students at the School of Business, Economics and Society who had already been abroad were there to support her.
 ‘People were so helpful, some of them even found phone numbers and e-mail addresses for me that they hadn’t used in years.’
 She is naturally looking forward to meeting new people, discovering a different culture and maybe even making friends for life while she is in Budapest.
 But above all she is excited to become more independent.
 Here in Germany, Moni lives with her parents.
 ‘It will definitely be a big adjustment for me, but I’m really looking forward to it already.’
 With her confidence and enthusiasm her stay is sure to be a success.

 Interview with Reinhard, Bachelor’s degree program in International Business Studies